ichortower/HatMouseLacey/docs/README.md

     (incompatible content; EWONTFIX)
 * &cross; Any other mods which alter hat mouse or the shack (especially adding a new interior map, which is EWONTFIX)
+* &cross; Any other mods which greatly alter the terrain near the shack (interferes with Lacey's 14-heart event)
 * &cross; Any other mods which <details><summary>Spoiler</summary>add other mouse characters (lore conflict; EWONTFIX)</details>

 ## Other Questions You May Have